The Challenges of Reporting Climate Resilience

 The TCFD recommendations are receiving broadening and accelerating support.
 More than 250 organizations, including investors, associations, policymakers and companies with a market cap of over $6.6 trillion have publicly expressed support for or committed to adopt the recommendations.

 However, as companies start to dig deeper into the framework, questions around how to implement the recommendations are growing.
-Research by CDP and March & McLennan Companies’ Global Risk Center has identified that companies are struggling with three key challenges: securing leadership support for a wider approach to climate risks, overcoming siloed risk-management processes, and limited experience with climate change scenario analyses.
+Research by CDP and Marsh McLennan Companies’ Global Risk Center has identified that companies are struggling with three key challenges: securing leadership support for a wider approach to climate risks, overcoming siloed risk-management processes, and limited experience with climate change scenario analyses.

 Securing Leadership Support